What is cosmetic acupuncture?

 - brighter and healthier complexion

-- softening appearance and slows formation of fine lines
+- softening appearance

 Cosmetic acupuncture can be complimentary to Botox.
-Clients can have cosmetic acupuncture prior to Botox injections, but must wait four weeks post-Botox if they are wanting acupuncture in the area the Botox was injected.
+Clients can have cosmetic acupuncture prior to Botox injections, but must wait two weeks post-Botox if they are wanting acupuncture in the area the Botox was injected.
 Clients can also have cosmetic acupuncture after facial surgery but should wait at least one month.
 Acupuncture can help support healing of the skin post-surgery.

 Who should avoid it?